-3. VT BoS conducts regular SO on an ongoing basis, with each method carried out by different providers & regions of the CoCs.
+3. VT BoS conducts SO on an ongoing basis, with each method carried out by different providers & regions of the CoCs.
 PIT Count SO occurs annually in January during non-pandemic years.
-During Covid-19 pandemic, most people living on the street resided in ESG-CV funded motels with connected outreach & services.
+During Covid-19 pandemic, most people living on the street moved into ESG-CV funded motels and had outreach & services.